 International Teaching for Licensed Educators [Online] | Free Workshop, December 2, 2021

 International Schools Services (ISS) Recruitment Fairs, various dates and locations

-Queen’s University Teachers’ Overseas Recruiting Fair, Kingston, Ontario, Canada, Virtual 2021
+Queen’s University Teachers’ Overseas Recruiting Fair [Virtual], Kingston, Ontario, Canada, details TBA

 Search Associates Job Fairs, various dates and locations

-University of Northern Iowa’s Overseas Recruiting Fair, Waterloo, Iowa, Virtual 2021
+University of Northern Iowa’s Overseas Recruiting Fair [Virtual], Waterloo, Iowa, details TBA

 TIE’s Preview of International Recruiting Fairs (a sample of recruiting events including UNI, CIS, ISS, Search Associates, et cetera)

 - Register to attend the fair or networking event.

 - Know before you go that the goal of these events is networking; rarely does instant hiring take place.

 - Carry lunch, snack, water, and copy center money.
 Carry a briefcase or portfolio with pens, highlighters, and room to store resumes and applications.